 Cleaner Air Reduces COVID-19 Exposure

-Air cleaning devices, such as the PURE+Aeramax and PURE-Plasma, reduce COVID-19 exposure.
+Air cleaning devices, such as the True HEPA Air Purifier and PURE Plasma, reduce COVID-19 exposure.

 This commercial-grade air purifier uses smart technology and 4-stage HEPA filtration to capture airborne contaminants as small as 0.3 microns.
 This removes not just viruses, but bacteria, molds, and other allergens as well.
 It has the added benefit of reducing energy consumption too.

-The PURE-Plasma ionizer releases millions of positive and negative ions into the air.
+Needlepoint bipolar ionizers release millions of positive and negative ions into the air.
 These charged atoms travel through the ductwork and form clusters around pathogens like the coronavirus.
 This triggers cell oxidation which renders the virus ineffective.
 These clusters then get caught by the filter thereby preventing their circulation.
-Ionizers reduce COVID-19 exposure but also destroy bacteria, VOCs, and other contaminants.
-Ionization reduces odors too.
+Ionizers reduce COVID-19 exposure but also reduces bacteria, VOCs, and other contaminants.
+NPBI reduces odors too.

 Stop COVID-19 Exposure Today